winksaville/csgrs/readme.md

 ---

+## Performance
+Patterns we work to follow throughout the library to improve performance and memory usage:
+- functions should accept borrowed slices, this permits easy use of iterators
+- iterators should be used wherever parallelism may help (and rayon's par_iter)
+- allocations should be kept to a minimum.
+Memory should be read-only if possible, clone if necessary, and offer the choice of transmut in place or create new copy when appropriate

 ## Roadmap / Todo
 - transition all extrudes over to Polygon/Multipolygon native / polygon secondary, disengage chulls
 - transition text to Polygon/Multipolygon, which can then be extruded / tessellated through the normal means
-- check flatten() works on polygons and flattens to polylines, same for slice
+- check flatten() works on polygons and flattens to GeometryCollections, same for slice
 - fix shape of reuleaux
 - fix metaballs_2d
 - fix intersect_cube_sphere, subtract_cube_sphere
 - fix up error handling with result types
 - ray intersection (singular)
-- expose cavalier_contour Polyline traits on 2D shapes
+- expose geo traits on 2D shapes
 - https://www.nalgebra.org/docs/user_guide/projections/ for 2d and 3d
 - convert more for loops to iterators - csg::transform
 - polygons_by_metadata public function of a CSG
   - draft implementation done, pending API discussion
 - document coordinate system / coordinate transformations / compounded transformations
+- produce renders for every function
 - determine why flattened_cube.stl produces invalid output with to_stl_binary but not to_stl_ascii
 - determine why square_2d_shrink.stl produces invalid output with to_stl_binary but not to_stl_ascii
 - determine why square_2d produces invalid output with to_stl_binary but not to_stl_ascii
-- 2d functionality tests
 - bending
 - gears
 - lead-ins, lead-outs